 How To Determine Medical Malpractice in Stroke

-When stroke is not properly diagnosed it can be due to medical negligence by the treating physician or other attending medical personnel, or related to misinterpreted tests, medication errors, communication errors, hospital staffing, among other errors.
+When stroke is not properly diagnosed or treated it can be due to medical negligence by the treating physician or other attending medical personnel, or related to misinterpreted tests, medication errors, communication errors, hospital staffing, among other errors.

 In such cases, filing a medical malpractice lawsuit allows a patient or patient's family to seek compensation for their injuries, medical expenses, lost wages, and pain and suffering.